 Your work will take you to a wide variety of settings, including colleges and universities, hospitals and physician offices, performing arts and professional sports, occupational health settings, secondary schools, and military and public safety environments.

 Your clients will come from all walks of life and from all age groups.

 If athletic training sounds like a good fit for you, please read the National Athletic Trainers’ Association infographic “So you want to become an athletic trainer?”

 Certified athletic trainers are health care professionals who specialize in preventing, recognizing, managing and rehabilitating injuries in physically active individuals.
-With the accelerated BS Kinesiology/MS Athletic Training, you will complete three years as an undergraduate student, then begin the MS Athletic Training program as a graduate student.
+With our athletic trainer degree program, you will complete three years as an undergraduate student, then begin the MS Athletic Training program as a graduate student.
 At the end of your fourth year (your first year in MSAT), your BS Kinesiology degree will be granted.

 After year two as a graduate student, you will earn your MS Athletic Training degree.
 Please refer to the Accelerated Master’s Degree page for additional information and updates.

 The Master of Science in Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 UWM received initial accreditation in 2003 for the Bachelor of Science in Athletic Training program, and was approved for degree change in December 2016.
 In Fall of 2017 the program completed a comprehensive accreditation review, and was reaccredited for the maximum 10 year period.
 The next comprehensive review will occur in the 2027-2028 academic year.